material-foundation/material-remixer-ios/README.md

 [CocoaPods](https://cocoapods.org/) is the easiest way to get started.
 If you're new to CocoaPods, check out their [getting started documentation](https://guides.cocoapods.org/using/getting-started.html).

-To install CocoaPods, run the following commands:
+To install CocoaPods, run the following command:

 ~~~ bash
 sudo gem install cocoapods